google/tangent/README.md

 ### Installation

-The easiest way to install Tangent is to use `pip`.
+The easiest way to install is by cloning the git repo.
+Then from the root directory, use either of the methods listed below.
+We'll have pip and conda packages shortly.

+Note: The commands below will by default install the CPU build for TensorFlow.
+To use the GPU build, use:

+    pip install tf-nightly-gpu

+#### Conda

+    conda env create -f environment.yml
+    conda activate tangent

+#### PIP

+To install Tangent and its dependencies:

+    pip install -e .

+To install just the requirements:

+    pip install -r requirements.txt

+### Running tests

+Tests require pytest:

-    pip install tangent
+    pip install pytest

-We'll have a conda package soon.
+To run the tests:

+    python -m pytest --short tests

 ## Automatic Differentiation